-Inter-Plugin Communication is a technology developed here at iZotope that allows our plug-ins to interact and share invaluable information with one another across a session, helping you produce, mix, and master with better results.
+Inter-plugin Communication is a technology developed here at iZotope that allows our plug-ins to interact and share valuable information with one another across a session, helping you produce, mix, and master with better results.

-In this video, we explore five ways Inter-Plugin Communication can benefit your next session, using a collection of some of our latest and greatest tools, now found in Music Production Suite 2—everything you need to produce music.
-Plus check out other tips below the video to learn more ways Inter-Plugin Communication can help you save time and mix better in the studio!
+Let's explore five ways Inter-plugin Communication can benefit your next session, using a collection of some of our latest and greatest tools, now found in Music Production Suite 4—everything you need to produce music.
+Check out the video below to learn the innovative new tools we've added to Music Production Suite.

 When two tracks with a similar frequency profile occur at the same time in a mix, we get something called frequency masking.
 Neither track is heard properly because they are both trying to fit a small space that only has room for one.
 This is a common occurrence with kick and bass, guitars and vocals, and leads and backgrounds.

 Without years of experience, it can be a challenge to locate overlapping frequencies between two tracks and adjust them accordingly.
-As a result, you fall on guesswork as a process and sweep EQ bands up and down and side to side hoping an answer will present itself.
-Compound this with the visual and workflow nightmare of going back and forth between two EQs and inspiration takes a major hit.
+As a result, you fall on guesswork as a process and sweep EQ bands up and down and side to side, hoping an answer will present itself.
+Compound this with the visual nightmare of going back and forth between two EQs, and inspiration can take a major hit.

 Let’s go with the classic case of kick and bass.
-In the image above, the native kick EQ is in the top window and the bass EQ sits at the bottom.
-The grey and white panels indicate where frequencies overlap in the spectrum, and the red histogram lines show how often the masking occurs, so you know exactly where to focus efforts.
-Clearly, the main issue here is between 50–100Hz.
+In the image above, we're using the kick's instance of Neutron 3 to view and adjust the Neutron 3 EQ on the bass track.
+The intermittent orange flashes (the Masking Meter) indicate areas where frequencies overlap in the spectra, and the orange histogram lines show how often the masking occurs, so you know exactly where to focus efforts.
+In this case, the main issue here is between 100 Hz and 1 kHz.

 To achieve a specific kick drum sound, shape vocal timbre, or emulate the sound of a vintage synth, it is common to keep a few reference songs on hand as a guide toward the desired results.
 While this method of comparison can be helpful to direct focus, there is a fine line before it breeds discontent, which is regularly counterproductive.